travelens/yulefest-2022/src/content/post/2-mulled-wine.md

   - sunset
   - wine
 ---
-We had mulled wine and marshmallows next to the fire whilst watching the sun set.
+We had mulled wine next to the fire whilst watching the sun set.
 After that we went back to the house and made burgers for dinner.